DanielMFernandes/CCNA_Course_Notes/Course_Notes/DHCP_Snooping.md

 DHCP STARVATION

-- An example of a DHCP-based ATTACK is a DHCP STARVATION ATTACK
+- An example of a DHCP-based attack is a DHCP STARVATION ATTACK
-- An ATTACKER uses spoofed MAC ADDRESSES to flood DHCP DISCOVER messages
+- An attacker uses spoofed MAC ADDRESSES to flood DHCP DISCOVER messages
 - The TARGET server’s DHCP POOL becomes full, resulting in a DoS to other DEVICES

 ![image](https://github.com/psaumur/CCNA/assets/106411237/33dfbb8b-2b78-4700-b4ab-0dd95fc03eed)

 DHCP POISONING (Man-in-the-Middle)

-- Similar to ARP POISONING, DHCP POISONING can be used to perform a Man-in-the-Middle ATTACK
+- Similar to ARP POISONING, DHCP POISONING can be used to perform a Man-in-the-Middle attack
-- A *spurious DHCP SERVER* replies to CLIENTS’ DHCP Discover messages and assigns them IP ADDRESSES but makes the CLIENTS use the *spurious SERVER’S IP* as a DEFAULT GATEWAY
+- A *spurious DHCP SERVER* replies to CLIENTS’ DHCP Discover messages and assigns them IP ADDRESSES but makes the CLIENTS use the *spurious SERVER’S IP* as a default gateway

 ** CLIENTS usually accept the first DHCP OFFER message they receive

-- This will cause the CLIENT to send TRAFFIC to the ATTACKER instead of the legitimate DEFAULT GATEWAY
+- This will cause the CLIENT to send TRAFFIC to the attacker instead of the legitimate default gateway
-- The ATTACKER can then examine / modify the TRAFFIC before forwarding it to the legitimate DEFAULT GATEWAY
+- The attacker can then examine / modify the TRAFFIC before forwarding it to the legitimate default gateway

 ![image](https://github.com/psaumur/CCNA/assets/106411237/d0cd7a5c-9ff4-4ab7-bec6-4edec4ea2646)